HigherOrderCO/Bend/docs/syntax.md

 ## Any

-`Any` represents any type.
+`Any` represents the untyped type.

-Can be used when the specific type is unknown or doesn't matter.
+It accepts values of alls type and will forcefully cast any type to `Any`.

+Can be used for values that can't be statically typed, either because they are unknown (like in raw IO calls), because they contain untypable expressions (like unscoped variables), or because the expression cannot be typed with the current type system (like the self application `λx (x x)`).

 ```python
 main : Any